kangarko/docs/docs/getting_started/index.md

 # :material-fast-forward: Getting Started

 Welcome to the `MineBot` setup guide.

-This section will walk you through the initial steps to get `MineBot` up and running, ensuring a smooth and efficient setup process.
+This section will walk you through the initial steps to get `MineBot` up and running.

 ## Installation
 <div class="grid cards" markdown>